| You're dealer with 5* points. Pone has 23. You deal yourself A-A-A-4-5-7.

 tournaments a year.

-Peter Setian has played cribbage for about 22 years, and has
+Peter Setian has played cribbage for over three decades, and has

 been a member of the ACC for about 14 years.
 During that time, he has won